Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

-With the new Chrome Enterprise management licensing restrictions and features are controlled in the G Suite Admin Console, VMware Workspace ONE or Active Directory.
+With the new Chrome Enterprise management licensing restrictions and features are controlled in the Google Workspace ( G Suite) Admin Console, VMware Workspace ONE or Active Directory.
 Coolhead Tech even offers a White Glove service on all of the top Chromebooks in our Apps Admin Shop.

 "The biggest problem with a Chromebook is the reputation of an underpowered thin client but 2017 Chromebooks from US Channel partners pack a punch and the Cloud centric management in Chrome Enterprise offers management and deployment at scale unforeseen in the IT industry."

 The white glove service includes warehouse testing, Chrome OS updates and Chrome Enterprise Enrollment.
 The devices arrive able to connect to your Wi-Fi networks and pre-configured to your specifications.
 Contact Coolhead Tech for more information or build and submit a quote in the shop.

 There are over 200 settings available to sysadmins in Chrome Enterprise management, here are some key features announced and appreciated by us and our midsize customers.

 Announced "as if" last year Google Play management is finally, officially in Beta.
 Deploy and manage apps and extensions across the enterprise, customize browser management and enable Chrome sync to ensure an optimal user experience and high levels of user productivty

 With Managed Google Play access IT and Apps Admins can deploy public (and custom) Android Apps as well as allow users access to their apps through their personal accounts.
 The same goes for Chrome extensions, you can deploy custom and public Chrome extensions to user's Chrome browser sign-ins.
 For example, we push RingCentral for Google to our users to add Unified Communications to Google Workspace ( G Suite) Business.